Sunday, October 15, 2006

 I vow to practice mindful breathing and smiling, looking deeply into things.

-I vow to understand living beings and their suffering, to cultivate compassion and loving kindness,
+I vow to understand living beings and their suffering, to cultivate compassion and loving kindness, and to practice joy and equanimity.

 I vow to offer joy to one person in the morning and to help relieve the grief of one person in the afternoon.
 I vow to live simply and sanely, content with just a few possessions, and to keep my body healthy.